In this article, you will learn:

 - Biological Vs Behavioral Methods

-So, let’s understand what is cognitive psychology, cognitive revolution, and various cognitive psychology theories.
+So, let’s understand what is cognitive psychology, the cognitive revolution, and various cognitive psychology theories.

 What is Cognitive Psychology?